"The happiest part of my happy life has been my mother." Washington Irving

 My mom is the most amazing woman I know.
 She has a faith in God that has never wavered, and she has been a wonderful role model to me.
 Her teaching, and my Dad's, is what has prepared me to be a wife and someday, a mother.
 My mom has taught me to love being a woman, to always strive for a the gentle and quiet spirit, to love, honor, and obey my husband- and to do my best to be his closest and wisest adviser.
 Her selfless sacrifice for my dad, myself and my siblings is an inspiration to me.
 She has taught me to be feminine without being weak and overly girly. :-) She has taught me by example, by her wise counsel and guidance, and even by encouraging me to learn from her mistakes.
 She is a wonderful, godly woman, and I am so blessed to have her!

+The other special mom in my life is my husband Josh's mom, Marcie Blubaugh.
+I have looked up to her since I was a little girl.
+She has given me wise counsel, and been a close friend for a long time.
 Her faith in God is inspiring to me.
 It was her godly influence that helped my mom, and then me, to begin dressing more modestly.
 She taught us how to make bread and soap, and she helped me begin learning to sew.
 She has been a close friend and encouragement to my mom, for which I am very thankful.
 Next to my mom, she is the woman I look up to the most.
 I feel very blessed to have her as a mother-in-law.
 Her success as a mother is proved by the wonderful, loving, godly son that she helped to raise.
 It is a wonderful blessing for me to be able to spend time with her now that I live so far away from my mom.

 Thank you Mom and Marci for being the wonderful, godly women that you are!
 I have learned so much from you, and I know there is so much more that I can learn!
 I love you both!